dennis2908/evermostestno1/README.md

 Database Schema : in folder Database Schema. </br>

-Postman Collection & API endpoints design : in folder  Postman Collection. </br>
+Postman Collection (API endpoints design) : in folder  Postman Collection. </br>

 # How to test (using Postman) :